CoMP Meets Smart Grid: A New Communication and Energy Cooperation Paradigm

-In this paper, under the proposed joint communication and energy cooperation paradigm and considering one single CoMP cluster with ZF precoding for the purpose of exposition, we jointly optimize the transmit power allocations at cooperative BSs and the amounts of transferred energy among them so as to maximize the weighted sum-rate to all MTs, subject to a new type of power constraints at BSs featuring their energy cooperation with given loss ratios.
-Interestingly, our new setup with BSs' energy cooperation can be viewed as a generalization of the conventional CoMP transmit optimization under the BSs' sum-power constraint (e.g., by assuming ideal energy sharing among BSs without loss) or BSs' individual-power constraints (e.g., without energy sharing among BSs applied).
+For the purpose of exposition, we study the joint communication and energy cooperation approach by focusing on one single CoMP cluster, where a group of multiple-antenna BSs cooperatively transmit to multiple single-antenna MTs by applying zero-forcing (ZF) based precoding \cite{ZhangChen2009,Zhang2010}.
+We jointly optimize the transmit power allocations at cooperative BSs and the amount of transferred energy among them so as to maximize the weighted sum-rate at all MTs, subject to a new type of power constraints at BSs featuring their energy cooperation with practical loss ratios.
+Interestingly, our new setup with BSs' energy cooperation can be viewed as a generalization of the conventional CoMP transmit optimization under the BSs' sum-power constraint (e.g., by assuming ideal energy sharing among BSs without any loss) or BSs' individual-power constraints (e.g., without energy sharing among BSs applied) \cite{Zhang2010}.
 To solve this general problem, we propose an efficient algorithm by applying the techniques from convex optimization.
-From the optimal solution, it is revealed that with energy cooperation, the maximum weighted sum-rate is achieved when BSs transmit with all of their available power, which is different from the conventional CoMP solution without energy cooperation where BSs' individual power constraints may not be all tight at the same time (see Section \ref{sec:comp} for more details).
-This interesting result implies that some energy may be wasted without any use in the conventional setup due to the lack of energy cooperation, whereas the total energy available at all BSs is efficiently utilized to maximize the weighted sum-rate with energy cooperation, thus achieving a new {\it energy cooperation gain}.
-Finally, we validate our results by simulation under practical setups, and show that the proposed joint communication and energy cooperation solution substantially improves the downlink throughput in energy harvesting CoMP systems, as compared to suboptimal designs without communication and/or energy cooperation.
+Based on the optimal solution, it is revealed that with energy cooperation, the maximum weighted sum-rate is achieved when all the BSs transmit with all of their available power, which is different from the conventional CoMP solution without energy cooperation where BSs' individual power constraints may not be all tight at the same time (see Section \ref{sec:comp} for more details).
+This interesting result implies that some harvested energy may be wasted without any use in the conventional setup due to the lack of energy sharing among BSs, whereas the total energy harvested at all BSs is efficiently utilized to maximize the throughput with the proposed energy cooperation, thus leading to a new {\it energy cooperation gain}.
+Finally, we validate our results by simulations under various practical setups, and show that the proposed joint communication and energy cooperation scheme substantially improves the downlink throughput of CoMP systems powered by smart grid and renewable energy, as compared to other suboptimal designs without communication and/or energy cooperation.